 Preconception using the technical literature can have a level of groundedness in it, especially at the end of a piece where the author "appeals to future research."
-This is, of course, a good lead and the grounded theorist should consider these issues but be careful that they are born out in his own emergence of problems in the area, as later date conditions may have changed relevancies.
-Thus, for [some] women, women's liberation may not be an issue when they would rather [quit work and stay at home while others] wish to get away from [home].
-Personal experience and/or professional experience associated with it can produce strong, life cycle, substantive area interest.
+This is, of course, a good lead and the grounded theorist should consider these issues but be careful that they are born out in his own emergence of problems in the area, as later conditions may have changed relevances.
+Personal experience and or professional experience associated with it can produce strong, life cycle, substantive area interest.
 But the grounded theorist must be careful not to force data with his or her own problem and keep an open mind to the emergence of the subjects' problem.
 The researcher's personal problem may be idiosyncratic, but once the general concern emerges, it is almost sure to integrate as a varying property of it.
 The life cycle interest will be taken care of and be enhanced with understanding coming from the emerging theory.